George W. Brush: Civil War

-On August 13, 1861 George joined the 48th New York Regiment as a private and fought at the capture of Fort Walker and Fort Beauregard.
-On June 6, 1863 he was promoted to 2nd Lieutenant and volunteered to serve with the newly formed 34th USCT Infantry Regiment made up of black slaves from South Carolina.
+On August 13, 1861, George joined the 48th New York Regiment as a private and fought at the capture of Fort Walker and Fort Beauregard.
+On June 6, 1863, he was promoted to 2nd Lieutenant and volunteered to serve with the newly formed 34th USCT Infantry Regiment made up of black slaves from South Carolina.
 He was among the first group of white officers to command a unit of all black troops.
 By 1865 he was a captain commanding a full company of the 34th Regiment.

 After the war, Brush became a Companion of the Massachusetts Commandery of the Military Order of the Loyal Legion of the United States.
 He was also a Compatriot of the Empire State Society of the Sons of the American Revolution.

 Medal of Honor

-The 34th Infantry Regiment was ordered on May 24, 1864 on an expedition to Asheepo River, South Carolina to burn a railroad trestle across a marsh at that point.
+The 34th Infantry Regiment was ordered on May 24, 1864, on an expedition to Asheepo River, South Carolina to burn a railroad trestle across a marsh at that point.
 About 400 members of the black regiment were loaded onto the troop steamer Boston, including 1st Lieutenant George W. Brush and the men of his company.
 The men had been ferried out to the Boston by small boats and one was fastened to the ships stern.
 Sailing down the Asheepo River in fog and darkness the ship became stranded upon an oyster bed.
 The Confederates planted a battery of guns on the river bank and began shelling the Boston.
-Lieutenant Brush quickly assembled four volunteers and began transporting men from the Boston to shore with the one small boat available.
+Lieutenant Brush quickly assembled four volunteers - David Lewis Gifford, William Downey, Patrick Scanlan, and John Duffey - and began transporting men from the Boston to shore with the one small boat available.
 His Medal of Honor citation reads as follows "voluntarily commanded a boat crew, which went to the rescue of a large number of Union soldiers on board the stranded steamer Boston, and with great gallantry succeeded in conveying them to shore, being exposed during the entire time to heavy fire from a Confederate battery".
 Instrumental in attaining the Medal of Honor for Lieutenant Brush were the efforts of the unit's Chaplain Homer W. Moore.